Rape in India: Tourist advisories

-Rape cases against internationals have led several countries to issue travel advisories that "women travellers should exercise caution when travelling in India even if they are travelling in a group; avoid hailing taxis from streets or using public transport at night, and to respect local dress codes and customs and avoid isolated areas".
+Several countries, including the United Kingdom, Canada, and the United States, have issued travel advisories for India recommending that women travelers exercise caution, particularly when traveling alone or at night, avoid isolated areas, and respect local customs and dress codes.

 In March 2013, a Swiss couple who were cycling from Orchha to Agra, decided to camp for a night in a village in Datia District.
-There they were physically assaulted by eight locals, robbed, the man was overpowered and tied up, while the 39-year-old woman was gang-raped in front of her husband at the village.
+There they were physically assaulted by eight locals, robbed, the man was overpowered and tied up, while the 39-year-old woman was gang-raped in front of her husband.
 The Swiss government issued a travel advisory in 2013 about the "increasing numbers of rapes and other sexual offences" happening in India.

 The news coverage of the rapes and updated travel advisories have worried Indian tourism industry.
 Some media reports stated that high-profile rape cases had led to tourist numbers to drop 20 to 30 per cent compared to previous year.
-The Assocham agency found that of 1200 businesses surveyed more than 70% reported cancellations by female tourists from Britain, Canada, the U.S. and Canada along with a 25% decline overall.
-However, tourist arrivals in India increased from 6.5 million arrivals in 2012 to 6.8 million arrivals in 2013.
+The Assocham agency found that of 1200 businesses surveyed more than 70% reported cancellations by female tourists from Britain, the U.S. and Canada along with a 25% decline overall.
+However, tourist arrivals in India increased from 6.5 million in 2012 to 6.8 million in 2013.
 Tourist arrivals in 2014 observed another 10% increase over 2013 levels.

 In January 2015, the Tourism Ministry of India introduced emergency helplines for female tourists.
-The Indian government announced in April 2015, that tourists are now being given a "welcome card" by the immigration officer on arrival with resources to ensure their safety, that GPS-embedded tracking system are being introduced in all taxis, and tourist helplines in 12 foreign languages have been instituted.
+The Indian government announced in April 2015, that tourists are now being given a "welcome card" by the immigration officer on arrival with resources to ensure their safety, that GPS-embedded tracking systems are being introduced in all taxis, and tourist helplines in 12 foreign languages have been instituted.

 In a non-tourism related case, Russia issued travel advisory to its citizens after a Russian national was raped in December 2009.
 The case was widely covered after a member of Indian parliament Shantaram Laxman Naik blamed the victim and the media for over emphasising the Russian rape case after, "she was raped by a state politician in his car after they had dinner together".
-Naik was criticised by leaders of Indian political parties such as CPI-M, BJP and SP for blaming the rape victim and media.
+Naik was criticised by leaders of Indian political parties including CPI-M, BJP and SP for blaming the rape victim and media.